Thank you, Disney and Marvel Studios, for covering all expenses for the THOR: RAGNAROK Red Carpet press event.

 The grand staircase is a destination in itself.
 If you find yourself in Hollywood, I highly recommend stopping for a gawk or two!

-While my first trip to Hollywood was somewhat out of the ordinary, I’m making plans to come back to Hollywood as a regular ol’ tourist.
+While my first trip to Hollywood was somewhat out of the ordinary, I’m making plans to come back to Hollywood for a day as a regular ol’ tourist.

 I’m talking buying those Maps of the Stars Homes, walking up and down the Walk of Fame to find my favorites, putting my hands in the handprints in front of the Chinese Theater, and checking out the Sunset Strip (at the corner of sleaze and glam!).